cashshuffle/spec/CASHFUSION.md

 Message 3 (from server): `<MESSAGE TYPE><POOL_SESSION_ID><PAYLOAD_PLAYER 1>...<PAYLOAD_PLAYER 11>`

-The Blame Pubkey is included in the payload, which helps to identify each player, while the ordering of the message itself refelects the ordering of the players.

 ## Phase 4.
 Covert Announcement of Signed Inputs

-Once message 3 has been received, each client should covertly announce their inputs (using TOR), and only the POOL_ID, sending 11 different instances (one for each input of standard size, plus one input for the fee) of the following message:
+Once message 3 has been received, each client should covertly announce their inputs (using TOR), sending 11 different instances (one for each input of standard size, plus one input for the fee) of the following message:

-Message 4 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><SIGNED SERIALIZED INPUT><ENCRYPTED A_VALUE>`
+Message 4 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><SIGNED_SERIALIZED_INPUT><SALT_COMMITMENT>`

-(The encrypted "A value" is described previously in the commitment scheme.)
+The salt commitment at the end of this message is a SHA-256 hash of the secret salt value generated in phase 2 for each input.

 Note that only the pool session is required to post this information because it is covert; however only those who registered on the pool should have this unique id for the session.

 The transaction will use the sighash type ALL|ANYONECANPAY, which reduces the interaction required between players.
-Specifically, this allows users to sign the inputs ahead of time without knowing ahead of time all the inputs that will be part of the transaction.
+Specifically, this allows users to sign the inputs without knowing ahead of time all the inputs that will comprise the transaction.
 This setup automatically handles the case of users not signing inputs.

-Fee inputs are part of the transaction using the same sighash type and are included in this message.

  ## Phase 5.
-Sharing the Inputs
+Sharing the Inputs, Ordering the Players, and Executing the Transaction

-Clients should announce all inputs to the server within a specified time window (for example 15 seconds), after which the server closes the announcement window, and proceeds to rebroadcast all the inputs to all players.
+The purpose of this phase is primarily to rebroadcast all the inputs to all the players.
+Secondarily, the server also generates and shares a random ordering of the players, which will be used later in the blame phases, if blame is necessary.

+As opposed to rebroadcasting each covertly announced input as it arrives, the server rebroadcasts them all together.
+This limits the possibility of timing attacks to the server itself, which can be further mitigated by announcing inputs randomly within a specified time window (such as 15 seconds).
+The server sends Message 5 when this window expires.

-Rebroadcasting all inputs together (rather than one at a time as each comes in) helps prevent timing timing attacks since only the server would know the times.
-The input announcements should have stagerred delays to mitigate timing attacks from the server itself.
-Also, this approach prevents Bob from maliciously re-submitting Alice's input with his own (incorrect) commitment "A" value.
-In the case where Alice resubmits her own input (or Bob resubmits Alice's transaction from a prior round with a now-bogus signature), the server should include all the inputs and let the blame phases handle the problem.
+Rebroadcasting all inputs together also prevents Bob from maliciously re-submitting Alice's input with his own salt commitment.
+In the case where Alice resubmits her own input (or Bob resubmits Alice's input from a prior round with a bogus signature), the server should include all the submitted inputs (including duplicates) and let the blame phases handle the problem.

-Message 5 (from server) `<MESSAGE TYPE><POOL SESSION_ID><INPUT 1>...<INPUT INDEX n>`
+Message 5 (from server) `<MESSAGE_TYPE><POOL_SESSION_ID><INPUT_1><SALT_COMMITMENT_1>...<INPUT_11><SALT_COMMITMENT_11><IDENTITY_KEY_1>...<IDENTITY_KEY_11>`

-(Input here means serialized input plus the encrypted A value).
+The list of identity keys at the end of this message designates the order of the players.
+This is used in the next phase in case of blame.
+In the normal case when the fusion is successful, the ordering isn't used.

-The client should check all signatures (this should be fast due to libsecp256k1) before broadcasting the transaction.
-Note that it is possible to have extra bogus inputs (invalid or missing signatures) but those can be just discarded.
-The transaction will still work if it has enough valid inputs, and should be executed if valid.
-Thus, the client code needs to loop through the set and determine if it can assemble the transaction.

-If the transaction is valid, the client should broadcast it to the BCH network.
-Note the client doesn't have to check if the transaction was accepted or was malleated.
+Once the client receives Message 5, it should check all signatures before broadcasting the transaction.
+Note that it is possible to have extra bogus inputs but those can be just discarded.
+If a valid transaction can be constructed on the basis of valid inputs, the client should do so, and broadcast it to the BCH network.
+The client doesn't have to check if the transaction was accepted by the BCH network, nor if it was malleated.
 Last second invalidations are always possible due to the race condition of double spending.

+A set of edge cases arises when the same UTXO appears in more than one input.
+If that happens, the client knows it needs to enter the blame phases.
+In fact, it might be most efficient for the client to first check for any duplicate UTXO, since their presence automatically triggers blame.

 ## Phase 6.
-Invoke Blame Process

-If the client finds any problems in phase 5, we need to invoke the blame portion of the protocol.
-How do we know whether or not to enter the blame phases?
-We simply determine if the transaction is valid on the basis of valid inputs.
-If invalid inputs can be discarded but the transaction is still valid without them, there is no blame.

-An interesting edge case arises when the same UTXO appears in more than one input.
-If that happens, we also enter the blame phase.
+Send Proofs

+This is the first of the blame phases.
+Using the ordering of identity keys it received in the previous message, the ordering of each players' list commitment from phase 3, and the logic of the sharding grid, each player will create 10 proofs.
+Each proof is of the form:

+`<INPUT><SECRET_SALT_VALUE>`

+This proof is then encrypted by the verifying player’s key, based on the sharding grid, and sent as:

-Message 6 (from server) `<MESSAGE TYPE><POOL SESSION_ID>`
+Message 6 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><IDENTITY_KEY><ENCRYPTED_PROOF_1>...<ENCRYPTED_PROOF_10><IDENTITY_SIGNATURE>`

-This is just a junction that tells the server to continue with blame phases.

 ## Phase 7.
-Announce Ordering

-Once the server knows we're in the blame portion, it creates a random order for the players.

-Message 7 (from server): `<MESSAGE TYPE><POOL_SESSION_ID><BLAME_PUBKEY_PLAYER 1>...<BLAME_PUBKEY_PLAYER 11>`

-The Blame Pubkey is included in the payload, which helps to identify each player, while the ordering of the message itself refelects the ordering of the players.

-## Phase 8.
-Send Proofs

-Each player will create 10 “proofs”.
-Each proof shall consist of the X ,A, and k values (described in the commitment scheme), where X is the signed serialized input, A is a secret number, and k is the public "commitment key".
-The entire proof is encrypted by the verifying player’s key, based on the sharding grid.

-Message 8 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><BLAME PUBKEY><SIG_FOR_BLAME_PUBKEY><PROOF 1>...<PROOF 10>`

-## Phase 9.
 Share and Validate Proofs

+If we consider each player's payload from the previous Message 6 as:

+`<IDENTITY_KEY><ENCRYPTED_PROOF_1>...<ENCRYPTED_PROOF_10><IDENTITY_SIGNATURE>`

-Then the server sends to all:
+Then Message 7 is simply the server rebroadcasting all payloads to all players.

-Message 9 (from server): `<MESSAGE TYPE><POOL_SESSION_ID><SIG FOR BLAME PUBKEY PLAYER 1><PROOF 1>...<PROOF 9>...<BLAME PUBKEY Player 11><PROOF 1>...<PROOF 10>`
+Message 7 (from server): `<MESSAGE_TYPE><POOL_SESSION_ID><PAYLOAD_1>...<PAYLOAD_11>`

-After reciving Message 9, the client will extract the proofs that it is responsible for, and checks each one.
+After reciving Message 7, the client will extract the proofs that it is responsible for, and checks each one.
 If the client finds any issues with either the transaction inputs, it assigns blame.

-## Phase 10.
+## Phase 8.
 Assign Blame

-First the client notifies the server:
+To assign blame, the client simply sends a message to the server with the `<FAULTY_SALTED_HASH>`, which is the salted hash they were attemping to verify but could not.

-Message 10A (from client): `<MESSAGE TYPE><POOL_SESSION_ID><BLAME PUBKEY><SIG BLAME PUBKEY><INPUT INDEX TO BE BLAMED>`
+Message 8A (from client): `<MESSAGE_TYPE><POOL_SESSION_ID><IDENTITY_KEY><FAULTY_SALTED_HASH><IDENTITY_SIGNATURE>`

-Then the server notifies all clients with a similar message:
+Then the server rebroadcasts the information:

-Message 10B (from server) `<MESSAGE TYPE><POOL_SESSION_ID><BLAME PUBKEY><SIG BLAME PUBKEY><INPUT INDEX TO BE BLAMED>`
+Message 8B (from server) `<MESSAGE_TYPE><POOL_SESSION_ID><IDENTITY_KEY><FAULTY_SALTED_HASH><IDENTITY_SIGNATURE>`

-If the server receives several instance of Message 10A, it should only pick one input to be blamed (for example the lowest one by lexicographical order).
+If the server receives several instance of Message 8A, it can ignore the subsequent messages and simply rebroadcast 8B based on the first instance of blame it sees.

-In the "repeated UTXO" edge case (which we mentioned in phase 6), the mere presence of 2 valid signed inputs indicates maliciousness; it is not necessary to specifically determine which members of this set satisfy their commitments.
-Instead, clients should assign blame via Message 10A if they receive any proof containing such a repeat.
-Nothing special is required to indicate the edge case because all players will see the duplicated UTXO.
-When the message comes in blaming the index, the other clients will understand the reason and do not even have to verify the blame message's accuracy as they usually would do.
-(This special kind of blame cannot be refuted.)
+Regarding the edge cases of multiple inputs with the same UTXO:  They are mostly all handled by entering the blame phases upon witnessing them.
+However, there is one particular case that needs special treatment, and that is when Alice produces **multiple valid signed inputs**.
+In this case, the client still sends Message 8A as normal, but all clients need to be aware when edge case is in play.
+That way, if Alice attempts to counter-blame,  clients can still award blame to Alice when checking her claim.
+(Even though she might have a valid counter-proof, she cheated by submitting multiple UTXO).

 Note that this edge case must have multiple **valid signed** inputs.
-In the case when 2 or more inputs share the same UTXO but only 1 is valid, the protocol proceeds with a normal blame message.
+In the case when 2 or more inputs share the same UTXO but only 1 is valid, the protocol proceeds with a normal blame message since there is no ambiguity.

-## Phase 11.
-Refute Blame
+## Phase 9.
+Counter-Blame

-For the normal case of an invalid proof:  if Alice blames Bob, but Bob is innocent, Bob can refute the blame, while counter-blaming the accuser (Alice).
-He does that by sharing his ephemeral private key.
+If Alice blames Bob but Bob is innocent, then Bob can refute the blame while counter-blaming Alice.
+He does that by sharing his ephemeral "communciation" private key for the input in question.
+Again, it is not possible for Alice to counterblame in the special case where she signed multiple inputs using the same utxo.

-Message 11A (from client): `<MESSAGE TYPE><POOL_SESSION_ID><BLAME PUBKEY><SIG BLAME PUBKEY><EPHEMERAL PRIVATE KEY>`
+Message 9A (from client): `<MESSAGE_TYPE><POOL_SESSION_ID><IDENTITY_KEY><COMMUNICATION_PRIVATE_KEY><IDENTITY_SIGNATURE>`

 The server can then rebroadcast the same message

-Message 11B (from server): `<MESSAGE TYPE><POOL_SESSION_ID><BLAME PUBKEY><SIG BLAME PUBKEY><EPHEMERAL PRIVATE KEY>`
+Message 9B (from server):  `<MESSAGE_TYPE><POOL_SESSION_ID><IDENTITY_KEY><COMMUNICATION_PRIVATE_KEY><IDENTITY_SIGNATURE>`

-## Phase 12: Process Blame
+## Phase 10: Process Blame

-After determing who is to blame, the client and server should terminate the round.
+After determing who is to blame, the client and server should execute any additional anti-DOS measures, and terminate the round.

-# Further Discussion

-This document is still evolving.
-In no particular order, here are a few points which can be clarified:

-**1. Announcement of Outputs**

-It may not be clear why outputs are announced at the beginning, but there doesn't appear to be a better way to do it.
-For example, including the output in the sharding grid as just another part of the transaction doesn't work well because a new set of problems arises should a malicious actor include an extra output.

-**2. Pool Size**

-The same scheme would work with a smaller number of players, and this may be necessary for a time if liquidity is insufficient, while providing some additional privacy.
-In the medium-long term, we should strive toward the full 10 players in order to achieve statistically unlinkable inputs.

-**3. Wallet Considerations**

-When shaving inputs in preparation for a fusion transaction, the wallet should take care to avoid having the standardized output naively marked as "unshuffled", leading to a reshuffling attempt in the normal CashShuffle protocol, and disrupting the fusion.
-Also, the change portion of the shaved amount *should* be marked as unshuffled so it can be put into a CashShuffle round.

-As a separate development effort, or in the future, we may want to add additional flagging and coin control to best direct the wallet how and when to perform fusions, in order to maximize privacy and UX.

-**4. DOS Attacks**

-CashFusion provides a structure that theoretically allows blame to be assigned to disruptive parties, but there are different ways this can be implemented.
-One issue is that when clients keep changing their IP address over TOR, as required by this protocol, banning IPs becomes ineffective.
-In the simplest implementation, blame is assigned but is irrelevant because the only action taken is to terminate the round anyway.
-Unless the network is under heavy attack, eventually the transactions will succeed due to randomness (eventually only honest players will be in a round together)

-In more sophisticated implementations of CashFusion, the offending player can be removed and a replacement player can be added.
-An even stronger anti-DOS scheme would involve recursively shrinking the pool size each time someone is blamed, similar to coinshuffle++.
-It is also possible for players to reveal all the inputs of the blamed player and utilize UTXO-level banning.